How To Remove Green Color From Your Hair

 Easy and effective at-home methods to eliminate greenish tints from your locks.

 Green hair color adds a unique style statement and gives a vibrant look.
 However, if you want to change it, you must bleach your hair first.
 Bleaching green hair and removing the color can be tough if you do not know the process and correct steps.
-Keep reading this article to understand how to bleach and remove green hair color without damaging your tresses.
+Keep reading this article to understand how to bleach and remove green hair dye without damaging your tresses.
 Scroll down.

 In This Article